A HARD FOUGHT SHIP

 Jack Bolton AB/STBob Hargreaves AB

-I occasionaly receive orders for A Hard Fought Ship from relatives of the men who served on HMS Venomous and this often leads to new information about events described in the book.
+I occasionally receive orders for A Hard Fought Ship from relatives of the men who served in HMS Venomous and this often leads to new information about events described in the book.

-Ray Bolton bought a copy for his father, Jack Bolton (on right), who is now 88 but was only 19 when he joined HMS Venomous at Londonderry in June 1942.
+Ray Bolton bought a copy for his father, Jack Bolton (on right), who is now 92 but was only 19 when he joined HMS Venomous at Londonderry in June 1942.
 Linda Atkinson bought the book for her uncle, Chris Hargreaves, the youngest brother of Bob Hargreaves (left) who joined Venomous at Troon in March of 1942.
 Sadly, Bob died a few months ago but Chris has recalled some of the stories he told during his final illness.
+George Wilson was the Asdic operator on HMS Venomous when HMS Hecla sank and in the Mediterranean.
+His grandson, Andrew Wilson, tells his story.

 I have drawn on their memories, photographs and service records to give some new details about events described in the book including the rescue of Hecla survivors, a case of cannibalism and the landings on Sicily.